Family Place Library

 What is a Family Place library?

-At Parkland Community Library, we want to help strengthen the community through supporting the parent/child relationship.
-We feel that we can use our resources, coupled with Family Place’s, to collaborate and reach a wide array of families and help improve all families’ lives.
+At Parkland Community Library, we want to strengthen the community by supporting the parent-child relationship.
+We feel that we can use our resources, coupled with Family Place’s, to collaborate with and reach a wide array of families and help improve all families’ lives.

 PCL will offer programs to educate parents and families on the importance of early childhood development.
 We are providing a supportive and non-judgmental environment where families can learn to build strong family bonds.

 Like you, the library supports literacy.
-We have found a new way to support literacy by using play to build pre-reading skills.
-Babies and toddlers learn through play, so we look forward to providing a special space and workshops where families play and learn together.
+We have found a new way to use play to build pre-reading skills.
+Babies and toddlers learn through play, so we look forward to providing a unique space and workshops where families can play and learn together.

 Why a Family Place library?